symphonycms/wg/docs/working/understanding-xslt.markdown

 Easy enough, right?
 Each bit is the name of an element, and each slash indicates a level in the hierarchy.

-type="note"
+> ###### Note
+>

-Path Expressions and Context
+> Path Expressions and Context
+>

-When you’re describing locations like this, context becomes an important factor.
+> When you’re describing locations like this, context becomes an important factor.
+>

-Patterns are not evaluated relative to any context because they’re just general conditions that nodes need to match.
-So something like match=”entry” will apply to any entry element in the entire source tree, and match=”recent-posts/entry” will apply to all entry elements that are a child of a recent-posts element.
+> Patterns are not evaluated relative to any context because they’re just general conditions that nodes need to match.
+So something like `match=”entry”` will apply to any entry element in the entire source tree, and match=”recent-posts/entry” will apply to all entry elements that are a child of a recent-posts element.
+>

-Expressions in general, though, are evaluated relative to the node being processed.
-So if you have a template rule that matches /context/date, any XPath you use inside that template has to be relative to the date element.
-Path expressions like entry and recent-posts/entry wouldn’t work because those elements don’t exist inside the date element.
+> Expressions in general, though, are evaluated relative to the node being processed.
+So if you have a template rule that matches `/context/date`, any XPath you use inside that template has to be relative to the date element.
+Path expressions like `entry` and `recent-posts/entry` wouldn’t work because those elements don’t exist inside the date element.
 When you’re dealing with relative paths like this, you have to be able to move around the source tree.
 XPath makes this possible with axes (this is an advanced topic, so I’ll just give you the highlights and you can read up on your own).
-There are 13 axes, among them parent::, ancestor::, descendent::, following::, and so on.
+There are 13 axes, among them `parent::`, `ancestor::`, `descendent::`, `following::`, and so on.
 Each allows you to navigate through the source tree in a different way.
+>

-The default axis in XPath is child:: (meaning entry is the same as child::entry).
+> The default axis in XPath is `child::` (meaning entry is the same as `child::entry`).
 The other axes enable you to select nodes that are not children or direct descendents of the current context node.
+>

-Many axes have shorthand equivalents, so ../context is the same as parent::context (just like in a file system), and //entry is the same as descendent-or-self::entry (it’ll look for entry elements at any depth from the context node).
+> Many axes have shorthand equivalents, so `../context` is the same as `parent::context` (just like in a file system), and `//entry` is the same as `descendent-or-self::entry` (it’ll look for entry elements at any depth from the context node).
+>
-Aside from using axes, the other way to sidestep the current node’s context is to make an expression root-relative by preceding it with a forward slash: /context.
+> Aside from using axes, the other way to sidestep the current node’s context is to make an expression root-relative by preceding it with a forward slash: `/context`.
 You can then build your expression to target a node based on its location from the root.

 These path expressions should be pretty intuitive, and I’m sure you’ll pick them up quickly, so I’ll leave it at that for now.

-Selecting Nodes by Type
+#### Selecting Nodes by Type

 The expressions we’ve seen so far only match element nodes.
 You can select attribute nodes and text nodes just as easily, though.
-To target an attribute node, you just prepend @ before its name: @id.
+To target an attribute node, you just prepend `@` before its name: `@id`.
 In a path expression, an element’s attributes go at the same level in the hierarchy as its children:

     //entry/@id